Park Overview

 Getting Started

 It is well worth a stop at either visitor center; the SW entrance is Kohm Yah-mah-nee, and Loomis Plaza is at the north entrance.
 Each visitor center has different displays highlighting the park.
 Both have a 20-minute video that is well worth the time to watch.
-Make sure to pick up a park newspaper and map, then go out and explore.
+Make sure to pick up a park newspaper and map, then explore.

 The park is home to over 700 flowering plants, 300 vertebrates and 350 invertebrates.
 Take the breathtaking views of the entire Almanor Basin and Mount Shasta from the park.